Question 3 Model Answer: Article (Cambridge (CIE) IGCSE English Language): Revision Note

 Article model answer

-This month’s featured concert was the last of a series of open-air performances at Sutton Park, featuring The Nightblooming Jazzmen, formerly The Littlest Big-Band.
-With the exception of their drummer, “Old Stanley”, the Jazzmen are a group of retired musicians who have clearly been playing together for a long time and who are comfortable with each other.
-They are definitely a bunch of charmers, with their natty white belts, bow ties and serious moustaches.
-In an attempt to draw bigger audiences, the Jazzmen have made a stylistic move to jazz and swing, and the retro vibe clearly suits them.
-They also deserve a larger audience as they are clearly a bunch of skilled musicians.
-There are no magic tricks or backing tracks here; just a gang of senior(ish) citizens cooking up a stripped-back, honest and authentic sound with their instruments and voices, specialising in the type of music rarely heard nowadays, and here, the crowd lapped it up.
-Clyde, the lead vocalist, also plays clarinet, with Chet (a certified ladies’ man) on trombone, Wally on tuba and Hal, the band leader, who definitely puts a lot of energy into his performance, given how out of breath he is by the end!
+This month's featured concert is the last of a series of open-air performances at Sutton Park, featuring The Nightblooming Jazzmen.
+With the exception of their drummer, "Old Stanley", the Jazzmen are a group of retired musicians who are clearly comfortable with each other.
+They are definitely a bunch of charmers, with their bow ties and moustaches.
+In an attempt to draw bigger audiences, they have moved to jazz and swing, and the retro vibe suits them.
+There are no magic tricks or backing tracks here; just a stripped-back, honest sound which the crowd lapped up.

-As the records go on the jukebox and the jitterbugging starts, I grab Old Stanley (real name Nathanial) to find out how he fits in with the rest of the band.
-He is definitely a lot younger than the rest of the band, sporting a false moustache and bleached eyebrows, but it’s clear that he is making an effort to fit in, and the other band members appreciate it.
-His musical ability is obvious, and he reveals he learned his drumming skills from his father, himself once an accomplished jazz musician.
-While his manners might not be on a par with the others (I catch him talking with his mouth full), he obviously feels at home with the atmosphere and the style of music, with Hal especially taking him under his wing.
-If Stanley sticks with it and decides to follow in his father’s footsteps, then this bodes well for a possible revival of interest in jazz and swing, and a larger following may follow.
-Given the quality of the sound, The Nightblooming Jazzmen certainly deserve it.
+At the party, I grabbed Old Stanley (real name Nathanial) to find out how he fits in with the rest of the band.
+He is a lot younger, sporting a false moustache and bleached eyebrows, but it's clear he is making an effort to fit in, and the rest of the band appreciate it.
+His musical ability is obvious, having learned his skills from his father, once an accomplished jazz musician.
+While his manners might not be on a par with the others (I catch him talking with his mouth full), he obviously feels at home with the style of music and the rest of the band, especially Hal.
+He therefore is a welcome addition to the ensemble.

 • The answer uses the suggested sentence starter from the task instructions